dtagone/Cloud-computing-Lab/Environment-Setup.md

 Code: IKB 42603

+Date: 28 July 2026

 ## Purpose

-This report documents the local development environment setup and verification.
+This report documents the local development environment setup and verification for future lab usage.
 The accompanying screenshots are used as evidence of each completed check.

 ## 1. Docker

-Docker was installed and verified from the command line.
+Docker was installed and verified from the command line from the docker official website.
+Ensure WSL2 is picked when prompted.

 ```text
 docker --version